Undergraduate BSc (Hons)

 What you need to know

-This degree offers excellent scope for any student wanting to start a career in international management, finance, marketing and a variety of other different business areas.
+This degree offers excellent scope for any student wanting to start a career in international management, finance, marketing and a variety of other business areas.
 Knowledge and expertise in international business are highly sought after by employers across a wide variety of sectors.

 Standard entry requirements